 \subsection{Self-dual 3-forms, self-dual strings and supersymmetry}

-Our original motivation for studying string structures is certainly the application in the description of non-abelian or rather interacting self-dual strings as discussed in~\cite{Saemann:2017rjm} and the interacting generalisation of the free action for a single M5-brane as given in~\cite{Saemann:2017rjm,Saemann:2017zpd}.
-The latter model was based on the observation~\cite{Saemann:2017rjm} that metric string structures for the skeletal model are special cases of the gauge structure of the $\CN=(1,0)$ superconformal field theory constructed in~\cite{Samtleben:2011fj,Samtleben:2012mi,Samtleben:2012fb}, which was inspired by the observation made in~\cite{Palmer:2013pka} and later in~\cite{Lavau:2014iva} that this gauge structure was an $L_\infty$-algebra endowed with extra structure.
+Our original motivation for studying string structures is certainly the application in the description of non-abelian or rather interacting self-dual strings as discussed in~\cite{Saemann:2017rjm} and the interacting generalization of the free action for a single M5-brane as given in~\cite{Saemann:2017rjm,Saemann:2017zpd}.
+This action was based on the observation~\cite{Saemann:2017rjm} that metric string structures for the skeletal model are special cases of the gauge structure of the $\CN=(1,0)$ superconformal field theory constructed in~\cite{Samtleben:2011fj,Samtleben:2012mi,Samtleben:2012fb}, which was inspired by the observation made in~\cite{Palmer:2013pka} and later in~\cite{Lavau:2014iva} that this gauge structure was an $L_\infty$-algebra endowed with extra structure.

-Ideally, the model presented in~\cite{Saemann:2017rjm,Saemann:2017zpd} should be formulated in a way that is agnostic about the model underlying the construction of the string structure, and this is certainly one of our future goals.
+Ideally, the field theory presented in~\cite{Saemann:2017rjm,Saemann:2017zpd} should be formulated in a way that is agnostic about the model underlying the construction of the string structure, and this is certainly one of our future goals.
 A first step has been made with the full clarification of metric string structures for both the skeletal and the loop models in this paper.

 One technical and more immediate goal was to clarify the precise form of the 4- and 5-form curvatures.
 Our results in~\cite{Saemann:2017rjm} deviated from those in~\cite{Samtleben:2011fj}, where, however, the forms were only specified up to terms in a particular subspace.
 We conclude that the curvatures found above in~\eqref{eq:higher_curvs_sk},